Santorini Is Quite Possibly the Most Romantic Place on Earth

 Best Hotels in Santorini

 We’ve personally stayed at Mystique and Andronis Boutiques.
 Both in Oia, and we highly recommend each.
+The premises are decorated with lot of colorful mosaic tiles, which made the places we stayed at even more beautiful and breathtaking.
 We used SPG points to stay at Mystique, which is probably one of the best ways you can use your credit card points.

 If you’re staying at Mystique, here are our recommendations: